NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-doc_cloud4.png
 .. image:: _static/webtop-doc_cloud5.png

-Downloading the file, generates a notification to the sender:
+Downloading the file generates a notification to the sender:

 .. image:: _static/webtop-doc_cloud6.png

 Request for a document
 ----------------------
-To create the request, insert the subject of the email than select the button at the top right:
+To create the request, insert the subject of the email then select the button at the top right:

 .. image:: _static/webtop-doc_cloud7.png